dgoerdes/polymer-template/README.md

 The general build of the app done by the default gulp task, like it is done on watch mode.
 The polymer-cli is then used to optimize and bundle the app.

-To get a ready to use build just execute `npm run buld`.
+To get a ready to use build just execute `npm run build`.
-To test the bundled app execute `npm run serveBuild`.
+To test the bundled app execute `npm run serveBundle`.